OracleCPS/GGMicroservices/workshops/gg/README.md

 - View the detailed replication statistics in real-time with the Oracle GoldenGate Metric Service in Microservices Architecture

-# Lab 9100 	Replicating into Oracle Autonomous Data Warehouse with Heterogeneous database
+# Lab 9100 	Replicating into Oracle Autonomous Data Warehouse from Heterogeneous database

 - Setup Oracle GoldenGate for "MySQL" using classic Architecture and Oracle GoldenGate for "Oracle Autonomous Data Warehouse" using Microservices Architecture for Uni-directional replication